 Things To Consider For Your Leather Boots

-When you aren’t wearing your handmade leather boots or shoes, you may want to consider purchasing and keeping cedar shoe trees inthe m.
+When you aren’t wearing your handmade leather boots or shoes, you may want to consider purchasing and keeping your boots in cedar shoe trees.
 Cedar shoes help in a number of way.
 They will help to keep your boots dry and to retain their shape and also help to reduce creases.
 Dress shoes should be cleaned and polished more regularly than leather boots.
 Boots are usually sturdier and made with a thicker leather.

 Work-style or everyday wear boots probably don’t need as much care as a quality pair of handmade leather boots (which you will be most likely wearing on special equations or dress up type functions), but they should be wiped down weekly (even twice weekly if you wear them allot) and conditioned every couple months depending on where you live, what time of year you are wearing them, and how often you wear them.